 Which Content Management System suits you best?

 If you are creating a website or a blog or just about anything online that requires content, then you will also need a system to deal with that content.
 Two of the most popular content management systems in the market are WordPress and Drupal.
 As one would expect, both systems have their pros and cons, strengths and weaknesses.
-In this blog, we’ve highlighted some key features to help you choose which content management system suits you best.
+In this blog, we’ve highlighted some key features to help you understand the difference between WordPress and Drupal and choose which open source content management system suits you best.

 Overview of WordPress and Drupal Market Share

 WordPress and Drupal are both content management systems, though WordPress didn’t start out that way.
 Instead it was a straightforward blogging platform when it was first launched in 2003.
 Technically, Drupal is older than WordPress, having been introduced in 2000, but its market share is much lower: Drupal represents 2.8% compared to 63.1% on WordPress.
 It also loses out with the number of websites being powered by it sitting at 1.8% compared to Word press’s 35.2%.

 Still, Drupal is widely used enough to be one of the most popular CMS choices on the market, and both Drupal and WordPress support major websites and notable customers.

 The security features of a website are a very common concern for anyone worried about hacking and malware.
 Let’s see when it comes to security how WordPress fares vs Drupal.

 While the WordPress core is very secure if it is properly updated, WordPress users have access to a massive third-party extensions ecosystem that makes it especially vulnerable to third party malicious players.
 While there are ways to mitigate the issues, there are more potential vulnerabilities on WordPress than Drupal.